Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 After you hit a creature with a single-target attack, you may shift them once.

 ### Rough
-When you hit a creature with a Shove attack, you may choose to push them into any empty tile that is adjacent to you, rather than a tile within 5 feet of their previous position.
+When you hit a creature with a Shove attack, you may choose to push them into any empty tile within your zone of control, rather than a tile within 5 feet of their previous position.

 ## Guardian